 Koreans have a very strong drinking culture.
 Whether your plan is to be out in the city or stay in the comfort of your own home, you can add in a Korean date element by getting some authentic Korean drinks.

-For alcohol, try picking up some soju.
+For alcohol, try picking up some soju, which is a staple in most Korean homes and restaurants.
 Some common brands are:

 - 참이슬 (Chamisul) – meaning “real dew”